 No bake Butterfinger pie has a tangy cheesecake flavor and a graham cracker crust.
 It is the perfect spring dessert to bring to Easter brunch.
 Quick and easy to make and a fun way to use some of everyone's favorite Butterfinger Easter candy!

-Normally, my go to choice would be a lemon meringue pie, but my kids aren't fans of lemon.
-They can't stand the tartness.
+Normally, my go to choice would be my easy lemon torte, but my kids aren't fans of lemon.
 When it comes to an Easter dessert, all they want is Chocolate Chocolate Chocolate.

 I usually shy away from chocolate desserts for Easter since there is enough of that inside of their Easter baskets, but I DO love whipped cream and cheesecake.